EWLameijer/AttendanceTracker/ADR/002_technology_for_backend.md

 - Speed of feature production/maintenance: I would say that Kotlin has an edge here; Kotlin code is more concise, needing less lines (Meta measured about an 11% reduction) and generally also fewer characters; also, null-safety is built into the languages, leading to fewer bugs; as does Kotlin's more functional programming style and better support for constants.

 Maintainability is however also affected by the programming languages one knows.
-So since this project may be maintained by Java developers and created by at least one person with C# experience (and, while Kotlin is also inspired by C#, Java looks more like C# than Kotlin does).
+This project may be maintained by Java developers and created by at least one person with C# experience (and, while Kotlin is also inspired by C#, Java looks more like C# than Kotlin does).
 For resume purposes (relevant for something done in one's free time) Java is also likely better at the moment.
 And if that calculus one day changes: with the tools of Jetbrains it is easy to convert Java code to Kotlin code.

 ## Decision